Markets and Framework

 The Interim Report provides stakeholders with a summary of key outcomes from the detailed research and engagement phases of the project, and outlines the required capabilities and recommended actions to effectively integrate high levels of DER into the future energy grid – often referred to as a 'smart grid'.

-All submissions received from stakeholders and participants in the Initial Consultation are available in the Reference Information section at the bottom of this page.
+All submissions received from stakeholders and participants in the Initial Consultation are available on the Open Energy Networks consultation page.

 Read the International Review and findings: